 Star Rating: ⭐

-I bought this camera when the weather was extremely overcast.
+I bought this disposable camera when the weather was extremely overcast.
 This was bad luck for the 35mm Fujifilm disposable camera and its pre-loaded with Superia X-TRA 400 film.
 The images, even with the flash, were super muddy.
-Although I have a feeling that this camera could be great for bright sunny days, photographers can’t rely on the weather to make your photos look great.
+Although I have a feeling that this disposable camera could be great for bright sunny days, photographers can’t rely on the weather to make your photos look great.
 I want to be carrying something that will help me out when the sun won’t.
 Furthermore, it should be easy to take photos on overcast days because of the soft diffused light.
 It was pretty disappointing that this camera couldn’t get a good photo using a flash on a cloudy day.
+Despite the Superia X-TRA 400 film, the pictures were not as expected.

 Recommended For First Time Shooters